Generic Name: azithromycin (ay-ZITH-roe-MYE-sin)

 Treating eye infections caused by certain bacteria.

-Azithromycin drops is a macrolide antibiotic.
+Azithromycin drops are a macrolide antibiotic.
 It works by killing sensitive bacteria.

 Do NOT use azithromycin drops if: